CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. The next important part is the **Remediation Steps** which contains the remediation logic where you can remediate the selected resources.

+1. If storage account has already been moved to the **Healthy resources** tab, then move on to the next exercise.

 1. Under **Affected resources**, **select a resource** (the single **storage account** on the Unhealthy resources) and click on **Fix**.
 This will automatically apply the remediation to the selected resource.

      ![](../Images/c2.png)

-       > **Note:** If storage account has already been moved to the **Healthy resources** tab, then move on to the next exercise.

 1. This will open a new window - **Fixing resources**, review the implications for this remediation and click on **Fix 1 resource**.

      ![](../Images/c3.png)

-1. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected resources.
+1. Wait for a notification:  **Remediation successful** - Successfully remediated the issues on the selected resources.

     > **Note**: It can take several minutes after remediation is completed to see the resources in the 'healthy resources' tab.
 You can move on to the next task and come back later to check on this.